 2. A plan for adding video to your website

 Your website is a vital sales tool.
-And it has been for a while now.
-As far back as 2019, we recognized that 70% of consumers made up their mind on what they wanted to purchase before they could talk to a salesperson.
+As far back as 2019, we recognized that 70% of consumers made up their mind on what they wanted to purchase before they talked to a salesperson.
 How do they come to these decisions?
 By self-educating with the materials they find online — whether it be written content, videos, or product reviews, which they find through search engines.

 Create a diagram of your website, starting with your homepage, and accounting for all the pages in the ideal path you’d like visitors to take once they leave the homepage.

-Once you’ve finished that diagram, with your videographer, place The Selling 7 topics on the diagram where they fit the best, for example, all your landing pages should have a landing page video.
+Once you’ve finished that diagram, with your videographer, place The Selling 7 topics on the diagram where they fit the best.
+For example, all your landing pages should have a landing page video.

-3. Video in your sales process
+3. Utilize video in your sales process

 Video can do that.